ijunaid8989/ijunaid8989.github.io/about.md

 # About

+failure. programmer. failure.

+...Ashfaq Ahmed **ideal**

-failure. programmer. failure. ..Ashfaq Ahmed **ideal** "It may have escaped your notice but life isn't fair." – Snape
+..."It may have escaped your notice but life isn't fair." – Snape

 ## Elsewhere